juliafsuzuki/choreography-practice-companion/README.md

 ## Test the agent

 <img width="1299" height="790" alt="image" src="https://github.com/user-attachments/assets/6ab5dede-2287-4802-89f6-c36b6780d3e1" />
+Step 1: The home page loads in the Agent Development Kit interface.
+The user/dancer sees a welcome screen with the README introducing "Choreography Coach Agent", an AI assistant that helps competitive ballroom dancers practice a choreography effectively by turning the video into a personalized practice companion.

 <img width="1436" height="524" alt="image" src="https://github.com/user-attachments/assets/75c7faed-fd7f-4b44-9815-cf73b4b83dbb" />
+Step 2: The dancer enters the initial prompt: "Can you help practice my Waltz routine?"
+The agent responds and ask 3 pieces of information: 1.
+The file path to the showcase video.
+2. The dance style (e.g., Waltz 3/4). and 3.
+The approximate length of the routine in seconds.

 <img width="1425" height="791" alt="image" src="https://github.com/user-attachments/assets/f3ecd682-722a-40c5-94e6-ef17c672da20" />
+Step 3: The dancer enters a prompt with the requested information: "I want to practice my showcase.
+It's a 90-second Waltz in 3/4.
+The video is located at C:\Users\Julia\Videos\V_Rhythm.mp4."
+The agent then works through the request transparently, showing each step:
+- It confirms it's analyzing the tempo and time signature of the video.
+- It detects BPM 90 and confirms the 3/4 time signature.
+- It announces the next step — breaking the 90-second routine into manageable practice phrases of 4 measures each.
+- Finally, it delivers a personalized Waltz Practice Plan with 12 numbered phrases, each with exact timestamps (e.g., Phrase 01: 0:00 – 0:08, 12 counts) all the way through Phrase 12 ending at 1:30.

 👉 https://choreography-coach-320638869939.us-central1.run.app/dev-ui/?app=choreography_coach